Mavennet/tech-challenge/web/FrontEndChallenge.md

 - /users to fetch the users
 - /albums to fetch the albums
 - /photos associated with albums
+- Make sure to follow the Clean Code principles

 Be creative for UI design